pace-of-mind/music-chips.com/_chips/the-rule-of-threes.md

 In modern music, we have pretty clear expectations for rhythm and melody, which adds a bit of mystery to the third element, but in practice, it is simple.

 ## Wile writing a song
 Think of all three elements from the beginning.
 Leave some space for the wildcard.
 If your strumming pattern is “too boring”, leave it like that.
 You can spice it up later with percussions by adding extra pulses or breaks.
 If the chord progression is too short or too long for a line, use it as an opportunity for another instrument to fill in the gap.
+You can also introduce a harmony change in the bridge or last chorus.

 ## Arrangement
 Leaving enough space while writing the song will help you during the arrangement stage.
 There are entire books written about arrangements, but just keep the Rule of Threes always in mind.
 All three elements should be present.